Poole and District Electric Tramways

 The crew of Tramcar No 10 stand patiently for the cameraman at County Gates — photo undated, but given the pristine paintwork, probably taken in 1902.
 Both men are wearing lancer-style tunics rather than the earlier single-breasted or double-breasted designs of jacket.
 Photo courtesy of Karen Johnson.

-A conductor and a motorman pose with Tramcar No 4 in Ashley Road, Parkstone — photo undated, but given the slightly shabby paintwork, probably taken in the latter years of company operation, i.e., 1904/1905.
+A conductor and a motorman pose with Tramcar No 4 in Ashley Road, Parkstone — photo undated, but given the slightly shabby paintwork, it was probably taken in the latter years of company operation, i.e., 1904/1905.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 An enlargement of the above photograph showing the conductor and the motorman; both men are wearing the standard BETCo 'Magnet & Wheel' and employee number badges on their caps, and system initials — 'P & D E T' — on their collars.